FelixRilling/cli-ng/README.md

 # cli-ngy

-A module to provide cli-like functionality
+A module to parse cli-input

 ## Install